pc-sxb-p23-055-fortwenger-chocolaterie-perspective

 The Editor

-Let's go back a few years to 2023.
-The Cémoi factory in Molsheim is in the spotlight.
-And there, Steve Risch, the CEO of Fortwenger, arrives and purchases the site, deciding to turn it into a unique place in Alsace.
-We're talking about an area of 8,000 m² on 3 hectares, where they still make hollow chocolate figures by hand, using traditional methods.
+Let's take a trip back a few years to 2023.
+The Cémoi factory in Molsheim is in a tight spot.
+Then, Steve Risch, the CEO of Fortwenger, swoops in and buys the site, deciding to turn it into a unique place in Alsace.
+We’re talking about a space of 8,000 m² on 3 hectares, where they still make hollow chocolate figures by hand, just like in the old days!

-The future site will look like this: there will be an immersive journey to understand how chocolate is born, from the bean to the hand-painted mold.
-As a bonus, there will be a chocolate school, fun workshops, a shop full of sweet treats, and a cozy tea room where you can sit back and enjoy.
+The future site will look like this: there will be an immersive journey to understand how chocolate is made, from the bean to the handcrafted molded chocolate.
+As a bonus, there will be a chocolate school, fun workshops, a shop full of sweet treats, and a cozy tea room where you can settle in and enjoy at your leisure.

 Immersive visit, chocolate school, and tea room